Why doesn't Link light rail use turnstiles?

 Our goal is to check at least ten percent of our train riders randomly every month and keep fare evasion rates around three percent.
 We report back to our Board how we’re doing every month.
 In September the fare evasion rate on Link was about 3.9 percent.
 While that was above our goal, we still consider that a manageable rate and well below some other systems, including some with turnstiles.

-So there you have it - everything you wanted to know about the absense of turnstiles at Link stations.
+So there you have it - everything you wanted to know about the absence of turnstiles at Link stations.

 Turnstile is a "a mechanical gate consisting of revolving horizontal arms fixed to a vertical post, allowing only one person at a time to pass through."